-Steve Zipperstein is the General Counsel and Chief Legal Officer of BlackBerry Ltd., where he is responsible for worldwide legal, government relations, public policy, compliance, regulatory, corporate security and corporate real estate.
-Steve also serves as the company’s Chief Risk Officer and oversees the company’s internal audit function.
+Steve most recently served for more than 6 years as the Chief Legal Officer and General Counsel of BlackBerry Ltd., the Canadian smartphone and software company.
+Steve was responsible for worldwide legal, government relations, public policy, compliance, regulatory, corporate security and corporate real estate for BlackBerry.
+Steve also served as the company’s Chief Risk Officer and oversaw the internal audit function.

-Steve previously served as General Counsel for Verizon Wireless from 2003 through 2011.
-Prior to the formation of Verizon Communications Inc., Steve served as Deputy General Counsel for GTE Corporation with corporate-wide responsibility for state regulatory, litigation and compliance matters.
+Steve previously served as the General Counsel of Verizon Wireless from 2003 through 2011, and as a Deputy General Counsel of Verizon Communications Inc. from 2000 through 2003.
+Prior to the formation of Verizon Communications, Steve served as a Deputy General Counsel for GTE Corporation.

-Steve is a graduate of UCLA with a bachelor’s degree in Political Science and of U.C.
-Davis Law School with a juris doctorate, where he also served as a Law Review Editor and a Member of the Moot Court Board.
-Steve has taught at Loyola Law School and published several law review articles.
+Steve graduated from UCLA in 1979 with a bachelor’s degree in Political Science with highest honors, and received his law degree in 1983 from U.C.
+Davis, where he graduated Order of the Coif and served as a Law Review Editor and member of the Moot Court Board.
+Steve has taught at Loyola Law School in Los Angeles and published several law review articles.
 He has testified before Congress on telecommunications policy issues numerous times.

 Steve is also a member of the Pacific Council on International Policy.
 He serves as an Honorary Trustee of the Mexican-American Bar Foundation.
 Steve previously served on the Board of Trustees of the McCarter Theatre Center in Princeton, New Jersey and the Executive Committee of the Friends of the Institute for Advanced Study, also in Princeton, NJ.